How to get started:

 Have more questions?
 Follow up with the expert herself.

 I am an Executive and Leadership Coach working with Clients who are looking to transition to a new job or new career.
-In addition, I am working on research that looks at the conversations around job satisfaction in the workplace.
-I have taught Career Strategies to Graduates and Seniors at Pace University, I am a Core Guide for Chief, as well as a Coach for Columbia's Teachers College.
-And recently certified as a BetterUp Coach.
-My...
+In addition, I am working on research that looks at the conversations around job satisfaction in the workplace I am a Core Guide for Chief, Fellow Coach for BetterUp and on the Coaching Bench Columbia's Teachers College.
+My private practice covers Corporate, FinTech, Entrepreneurs, Media and Marketing as well as Arts Management...
 Continue Reading